anevjes/openAIPrompt101/README.md

 ### Excel Macro
 - Create a macro that exports the first 100 rows of the "Electric_Vehicle_Population_Dat" worksheet as a pdf
 - Add a button to trigger the macro

+### Complex Excel Formula

+- Add a formula in a new worksheet that counts the number of unique makes (column G) in the "Electric_Vehicle_Population_Dat" worksheet